Babe Ruth: "Called shot" and final Yankee years (1929–1934)

 Ruth remained productive in 1933.
 He batted .301, with 34 home runs, 103 RBIs, and a league-leading 114 walks, as the Yankees finished in second place, seven games behind the Senators.
 Athletics manager Connie Mack selected him to play right field in the first Major League Baseball All-Star Game, held on July 6, 1933, at Comiskey Park in Chicago.
 He hit the first home run in the All-Star Game's history, a two-run blast against Bill Hallahan during the third inning, which helped the AL win the game 4–2.
 During the final game of the 1933 season, as a publicity stunt organized by his team, Ruth was called upon and pitched a complete game victory against the Red Sox, his final appearance as a pitcher.
 Despite unremarkable pitching numbers, Ruth had a 5–0 record in five games for the Yankees, raising his career totals to 94–46.

 In 1934, Ruth played in his last full season with the Yankees.
 By this time, years of high living were starting to catch up with him.
 His conditioning had deteriorated to the point that he could no longer field or run.
 He accepted a pay cut to $35,000 from Ruppert, but he was still the highest-paid player in the major leagues.
-He could still handle a bat, recording a .288 batting average with 22 home runs.
+He could still handle a bat, recording a .288 batting average with 22 home runs, and on July 13, 1934, he hit his 700th career home run.
 However, Reisler described these statistics as "merely mortal" by Ruth's previous standards.
 Ruth was selected to the AL All-Star team for the second consecutive year, even though he was in the twilight of his career.
 During the game, New York Giants pitcher Carl Hubbell struck out Ruth and four other future Hall-of-Famers consecutively.
 The Yankees finished second again, seven games behind the Tigers.